dominodatalab/domino-research/bridge/README.md

 In addition, you can use any standard `boto3` or MlFlow environment variables.

-If you do use any new variables not listed above and that a user will need to use to use bridge, then add them to the quickstart above.

 #### 3. Finally, run the control loop:

 ```bash